 Jia Tolentino is a staff writer at the New Yorker and the author of the essay collection Trick Mirror.
 Formerly, she was the deputy editor at Jezebel and a contributing editor at the Hairpin.
-She grew up in Texas, went to University of Virginia, and got her MFA in fiction from the University of Michigan.
-She’s represented by Amy Williams, and recently received a Whiting Award.
+She grew up in Texas, received her undergraduate degree at the University of Virginia, and got her MFA in fiction from the University of Michigan.
+In 2020, she received a Whiting Award as well as the Jeannette Haien Ballard Prize.
 Her work has also appeared in the New York Times Magazine and Pitchfork, among other places.
 She lives in Brooklyn.

-Trick Mirror, published in 2019, was an instant New York Times bestseller, a finalist for the National Book Critics Circle’s John Leonard Prize for Best First Book, and named one of the best books of the year by the New York Public Library, the New York Times Book Review, the Washington Post, NPR, the Chicago Tribune, GQ, and the Paris Review.
-The book has since been translated into eleven languages, and is out in paperback now.
+Trick Mirror, published in 2019, was an instant New York Times bestseller and a finalist for the National Book Critics Circle’s John Leonard Prize for Best First Book and the PEN America Diamondstein-Spielvogel Award for the Art of the Essay.
+It was named one of the best books of the year by the New York Public Library, the New York Times Book Review, the Washington Post, NPR, the Chicago Tribune, GQ, and the Paris Review.
+The book has been translated into eleven languages and is out in paperback now.
 There’s also an audiobook, narrated by the author.